Cray-HPE/docs-csm/104-NCN-PARTITIONING.md

 | k8s-worker nodes | 2 | 1
 | ceph-storage nodes | 2 | 3+

-Disks are chosen by dracut, kubernetes and storage nodes use different dracut modules.
+Disks are chosen by dracut.
+Kubernetes and storage nodes use different dracut modules.
 - First, `two disks` for the OS are chosen from the pool of "small" disks
 - Second, `one disk` is selected for the ephemeral data